Compositions of Digraphs: A Survey: Introduction

 \begin{thm} \cite{Bang-Jensen-Guo-Gutin-Volkmann} Let $D$ be a locally semicomplete digraph.
 Then exactly one of the following possibilities holds.
 Furthermore, given a locally semicomplete digraph $D$, we can decide in polynomial time which of the possibilities holds for $D$: \begin{description} \item[(a)] $D$ is round decomposable with a unique round decomposition $D=R[S_1,\\ \dots, S_r]$, where $R$ is a round local tournament on $r\geq 2$ vertices and each $S_i$ is a strong semicomplete digraph for $i\in [r]$. \item[(b)] $D$ is evil. \item[(c)] $D$ is a semicomplete digraph that is not round decomposable. \end{description} \end{thm}

-The {\em lexicographic product} $G\circ H$ of two digraphs $G$ and $H$ is a digraph with vertex set $V(G\circ H)=V(G)\times V(H)=\{(x, x')\colon\, x\in V(G), x'\in V(H)\}$ and arc set $A(G\circ H)=\{(x,x')(y,y')\colon\, xy\in A(G),~or~x=y~and~x'y'\in A(H)\}$ (e.g., \cite{Hammack}).
+The {\em lexicographic product} $G\circ H$ of two digraphs $G$ and $H$ is a digraph with vertex set $V(G\circ H)=V(G)\times V(H)=\{(x, x')\mid x\in V(G), x'\in V(H)\}$ and arc set $A(G\circ H)=\{(x,x')(y,y')\mid xy\in A(G),~or~x=y~and~x'y'\in A(H)\}$ (e.g., \cite{Hammack}).
 By definition, we directly have $G\circ H=G[H,\dots, H]$.

 Recall that digraph compositions generalize several families of digraphs, including extended semicomplete digraphs, quasi-transitive digraphs, round decomposable locally semicomplete digraphs and lexicographic product digraphs.
 In particular, semicomplete compositions generalize strong quasi-transitive digraphs.
 To see that strong compositions form a significant generalization of strong quasi-transitive digraphs, observe that the Hamiltonian cycle problem is polynomial-time solvable for quasi-transitive digraphs \cite{Gutin4}, but NP-complete for strong semicomplete compositions (see, e.g., \cite{Bang-Jensen-Gutin-Yeo}).
-While digraph composition has been used since 1990s to study locally semicomplete digraphs, quasi-transitive digraphs and their generalizations, see, e.g., \cite{Bang-Jensen-Guo-Gutin-Volkmann, Bang-Jensen2, Bang-Jensen-Huang1, GSHC}, the study of digraph compositions in their own right was initiated only recently by Sun, Gutin and Ai in \cite{Sun-Gutin-Ai}.
+While digraph composition has been used since 1990s to study locally semicomplete digraphs, quasi-transitive digraphs and their generalizations, see, e.g., \cite{Bang-Jensen-Guo-Gutin-Volkmann, Bang-Jensen2, Bang-Jensen-Huang1}, the study of digraph compositions in their own right was initiated only recently by Sun, Gutin and Ai in \cite{Sun-Gutin-Ai}.

-In this paper we survey known results on digraph compositions.
-The mainbody of this survey is divided into eight sections: connectivity, linkage, kings, kernels, paths, cycles, acyclic spanning subdigraphs, strong spanning subdigraphs.
+In this paper we overview known results and get several new results on digraph compositions.
+The mainbody of this survey is divided into six sections: connectivity and linkage, kings and kernels, paths, cycles, acyclic spanning subdigraphs, strong spanning subdigraphs.
 Some conjectures and open problems are also posed for further study in this survey.